Chain Length Sizing

 Chain Sizing - Largest Cog and Largest Chainring Method

 An alternative method for determining chain length for new chains is to use the largest size sprockets on the bike.
 It is easiest to size the chain without threading it through the derailleur.
+After the chain length is determine, it is removed and cut.
+The chain is then feed through the derailleurs and joined.

 - Remove the old chain.